-The program provides a $5000 stipend which will be paid in two installments - at the midpoint and end of the the 10-week period.
+The program provides a $5000 stipend which will be paid in three installments - roughly at the beginning, midpoint and end of the the 10-week period.

 - Is my stipend taxable?

 Yes.
 It is taxable and you should report it in your tax filings.
-No deduction is taken on your stipend payment because it is not big enough to get taxed, but if you have other sources of income during the year, then you'll end up paying some income tax on it later.
-As this is a stipend and not earnings, students should check with their local scholarship/financial aid office for more information about how these funds will be classified.
+No deduction is taken on your stipend payment because it is not large enough to be taxed, but if you have other sources of income during the year, then you'll end up paying some income tax on it later.
+Payment through this program is recorded as a stipend and not earnings, so students should check with their local scholarship/financial aid office for more information about how these funds will be classified.

 - Where will I live for the Summer?
 How does the housing payment work?

 All REU participants will live together in double-occupancy housing provided by the program.
 In 2017, housing will be located in Bryan Hall on campus, about 2 miles from the Biomedical & Physical Sciences building.
 Housing is paid by the program.
 For more information about rooms in Bryan Hall visit: http://liveon.msu.edu/brody/bryan.